thephpleague/omnipay-sagepay/README.md

 * repeatAuthorize() - new authorization based on past transaction
 * repeatPurchase() - new purchase based on past transaction
 * void() - void a purchase

+# Token Billing

+Sage Pay Server and Direct support the ability to store a credit card detail on the gateway, referenced by a token, for later use or reuse.
+The token can be single-use, or permanently stored (until its expiry date or explicit removal).

+Whether a token is single-use or permanent, depends on how it is *used*, and not on how it is generated.
+This is important to understand, and is explained in more detail below.

+## Generating a Token or CardReference

+A token can be generated explicitly, with no authorisation, or it can be generated as a part of a transaction:

+* `$gateway->createCard()` - message used to create a card token explicitly.
+* `$request->CreateToken()` - transaction option to generate a token with a transaction.

+The transaction response (or notification request for Sage Pay Server) will provide the generated token.
+This is accessed using:

+* `$response->getToken()` or
+* `$response->getCardReference()`

+These are equivalent since there is no difference in the way tokens or cardRererences are generated.

+## Using a Token or CardRererence

+To use a token, you must leave the credit card details blank in the `CreditCard` object.
+To use the token as a single-use token, add it to the transaction request as a token:

+`request->setToken($saved_token);`

+Once authorised, this token will be deleted by the gateway and so cannot be used again.
+Note that if the transaction is not authorised, then the token will remain.
+You should then delete the token explicitly to make sure it does not remain in the gateway.

+To use the token as a permanent cardReference, add it to the transaction request as a token:

+`request->setCardReference($saved_token);`

+This token will remain active on the gateway whether this transaction is authorised or not.

 # Basket format